-Since joining KPF in 2005, Forth has led the design and management of some of the most impactful urban projects in the world.
-He brings a programmatic emphasis to every project he leads, utilizing a communicative, collaborative, and engaged approach.
+Since joining KPF in 2005, Forth has distinguished himself as a leader in the design and management of impactful urban projects around the world.
+He brings a programmatic emphasis to every project he leads, utilizing a communicative and engaged approach.

-Forth is a frequent speaker for organizations and conferences such as ULI, MIPIM, New York’s Urban Design Forum and CTBUH, sharing his expertise and passion for architecture that enhances the vitality of its city.
+Forth is a frequent speaker for organizations and conferences such as ULI, MIPIM, New York’s Urban Design Forum, and CTBUH, sharing his expertise and passion for architecture that enhances the vitality of its city.
 He co-edited Perspecta 38 through the Yale School of Architecture, where he is a frequent guest critic and where he has twice taught as the Eero Saarinen Visiting Professor.
-He has lectured at Yale and Harvard, and is a frequent guest critic at a number of universities.
+He has lectured at Yale and Harvard and is a frequent guest critic at several universities.
+He annually teaches the course “The Value of Design” for Columbia University’s GSAPP MS Real Estate Development program.